25 Long Term Goal Examples for Your Career & Personal Life

 High cholesterol levels put you at risk for heart diseases, strokes, and cardiac arrest.
 To lower cholesterol, you might need to make some modifications in your lifestyle and diet.

 By avoiding eating foods high in saturated fats, such as red meats, can help bring down cholesterol levels.
 A consultation with your health care provider is also essential to determine if treatment through medication is necessary.
+And you can also permanently lower your cholesterol levels by building a daily workout routine like a walking program.

 3. Live a healthy life so you can play with your grandkids